pelinzon/ExploringNaturalLanguage/README.md

 This project is a **Swift Playground** that explains core machine learning and Natural Language Processing (NLP) concepts and showcases Apple's new **Natural Language** framework through a visually appealing experience.
 Some of the technologies used were CoreML, UIKit, PlaygroundBook, CreateML and the framework itself, along with three different publicly available datasets.

+A demo of the project running on iPad is available [here on Youtube](https://www.youtube.com/watch?v=UUNbzfvyk-4).

 I used this project as a submission to the **WWDC19 Scholarships** program and it was accepted.
 As a reward, I got to attend WWDC 2019 with my travel expenses covered by Apple and meet the engineers who built the frameworks we use daily. 😁

 ![Screenshot](/Screenshot.PNG)